This post may contain affiliate links. Please read our disclosure policy.

 - Preheat your oven to 350ยฐF.
 Grease a 9 inch round cake pan, and set it aside.

-- First, roast the strawberries.
-Line a large, rimmed baking sheet with parchment paper and set it aside.
+- Line a large, rimmed baking sheet with parchment paper and set it aside.

 - Remove the cake from the oven and allow it to cool for at least 10 minutes before transferring it to a wire rack to cool completely.